This Year Build Rituals, Because Resolutions Are So Last Year

 Why Goals alone don’t work:

-So, my goal for a couple of years ago was to do a strict ring muscle up.
-Although I had set it as my goal for the year.
+So, my goal for a couple of years ago was to do a strict ring muscle-up.
+However, I had set it as my goal for the year.
 I had to build rituals to achieve it.
-I could already do a kipping muscle ups (using momentum to propel me up).
-But this lead me to the false assumption I was close to achieving my goal already.
+I could already do a kipping muscle-up (using momentum to propel me up).
+But this led me to the false assumption I was close to achieving my goal already.

-So here I was September, 9 months into the year and my progress hadn’t even begun.
-I had not practiced.
-I had not even search “how to do a strict ring muscle up” on youtube.
-I had failed to builds rituals.
-Suddenly I put myself in gear and planned out how I was going to get there.
+So here I was in September, nine months into the year and my progress hadn’t even begun.
+I had not practised.
+I had not even searched “how to do a strict ring muscle up” on youtube.
+I had failed to build rituals.
+Suddenly I put myself in gear and planned out how I would get there.
 First step: I googled it.
-Got all the information I needed and set aside 30 mins a day 3 times a week to work on the skill.
+I got all the information I needed and set aside 30 mins a day three times a week to work on the skill.

-And 5 weeks later I got my first strict muscle up.
-Which I was stoked about.
+And five weeks later, I got my first strict muscle-up.
+I was stoked.
 But in the process, I ended up inflaming a muscle in my shoulder.
-I’d rushed through the progressions as I was focused on the result and not the process.
+I’d rushed through progressions.
+I was focused on the result and not the process.
 I didn’t allow enough time for my muscles or joints to cope with this stress from the new exercises.
-And hadn’t devoted enough time or effort into my mobility or stability routine.
+I hadn’t devoted enough time or effort to my mobility or stability routine.

 I set a short-term goal instead of a long-term ritual.
-In the last couple of years, I think I have done about 10 strict ring muscle ups (every once in a while I will bust one out to make sure I can still do it).
-But it was largely a waste of time and effort.
+In the last couple of years, I think I have done about ten strict ring muscle ups (every once in a while, I will bust one out to make sure I can still do it).
+But it was primarily a waste of time and effort.

 Why Building Rituals Are So Much Better Than Setting Goals:

-Yes, I achieved my goal and I felt good momentarily.
-But it didn’t really change anything.
-To build rituals and making them a habit provides internal motivation.
-If you are going to make going to the gym a ritual, you better develop a ritual that will help your muscles and joints recover.
-In as little as 10 minutes per day you can improve mobility and flexibility which will help you move better, feel better, and perform better.
+Yes, I achieved my goal, and I felt good momentarily.
+But it didn’t change anything.
+Building rituals and making them a habit provides internal motivation.
+If you are going to make going to the gym a practice, you better develop a routine that will help your muscles and joints recover.
+In as little as 10 minutes per day, you can improve mobility and flexibility, which will help you move better, feel better, and perform better.
 (By downloading the 5 Day Toe Tap Challenge above.)

-If you move better and perform better you will pull up after your gym session better, and not risk missing a session because you are sore, too tight or even worse injured.
-If you can spend more time at the gym you will be more likely for it to develop into a ritual and help you reach whatever goals you want to achieve related to health and wellness.
+If you move better and perform better, you will pull up after your gym session better and not risk missing a session because you are sore, too tight or, even worse, injured.
+If you can spend more time at the gym, you will be more likely to develop into a ritual and help you reach whatever goals you want to achieve related to health and wellness.

-This isn’t to say goals are useless and a waste of time.
+I’m not saying goals are useless and a waste of time.
 They are great for planning and provide the framework for implementing rituals.
-Goals help to give direction and allow us to give ourselves a pat on the back for a job well done, but what is going to make a change to your life, health, wealth and happiness, is rituals.
-Committing to a ritual is what matters and will get you much closer to your goals and desires this year and beyond.
+Plans help give direction and allow us to give ourselves a pat on the back for a job well done, but habits will make a change to your life, health, wealth, and happiness.
+Committing to a routine is what matters and will get you much closer to your goals and desires this year and beyond.

-If you have set yourself a health and wellness goal, but aren’t sure about how to build your ritual, or even what ritual to build, why not give us a call, or book in online to see how we can help.
+If you have set yourself a health and wellness goal but aren’t sure how to build your ritual, or even what ritual to build, why not give us a call or book in online to see how we can help.